nut911/robot-selenium-download-pdf/README.md

 python3 test.py
 ```

-## another way to get files is to first click and download to browser and then download to local folder from chrome by injecting javascript on the google://downloads -page as per https://stackoverflow.com/questions/48263317/selenium-python-waiting-for-a-download-process-to-complete-using-chrome-web/48267887#48267887
+## another way to get files
+Is to first to click and download the file to browser, then download the file to local folder from chrome by injecting javascript on the google://downloads -page as per https://stackoverflow.com/questions/48263317/selenium-python-waiting-for-a-download-process-to-complete-using-chrome-web/48267887#48267887
 ```
 python3 test3.py
 ```